What is the Tier 2 General visa?

 In order for an applicant to acquire the Tier 2 General visa, certain requirements must be met.
 In addition to the employer being a Tier 2 Sponsorship Licence holder, the role that a migrant worker is supposed to be filling must be a genuine vacancy.
 A genuine vacancy is defined by the Home Office as of one which requires the jobholder to perform the specific duties and responsibilities for the job and meets all of the requirements of the Tier and category; it must not include dissimilar and/or lower-skilled duties.

 Applicants must possess the suitable skills and experience for the role and be paid an appropriate salary.
 They must prove their knowledge of the English language by having at least a level B1 in the CEFR (Common European Framework of Reference for Languages) in speaking, writing, reading and listening or alternatively, have an academic qualification which was taught in English and is recognised by the UK NARIC.

 Applicants must also demonstrate that they have sufficient personal savings and are able to maintain themselves upon arrival to the UK.
 They must have a minimum of £945 of savings three months prior to applying if the sponsor has not certified a maintenance.

 How can NA Law Solicitors help with a Tier 2 General visa application?

 At NA Law Solicitors, we will ensure that your application is prepared according to the highest standards and with the necessary attention to detail in order avoid refusal from the Home Office, which reviews Tier 2 General visa application thoroughly.
 We will assist you in every step of your application and give guidance with a successful outcome in mind.
 We can also help with the Tier 2 Sponsorship Licence application process, Tier 2 sponsor duties, applying for a Tier 2 COS application, the genuine vacancy test and Tier 2 sponsorship licence application renewal process.
-Please get in touch for a free initial assessment.
+Please get in touch for an initial assessment.